tiiuae/ghaf/src/technologies.md

 ## Virtual Machine Manager (VMM)

-On top of operating system (OS) kernel hypervisor support with KVM - we allocate virtual resources for use cases with user space virtual machine manager (VMM) using [rust-vmm](https://github.com/rust-vmm) and [cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor).
-Other VMMs, [crosvm](https://github.com/google/crosvm) and [QEMU](https://www.qemu.org/), are used in development.
+On top of operating system (OS) kernel hypervisor support with KVM - we allocate virtual resources for use cases with user space virtual machine manager (VMM) using [rust-vmm](https://github.com/rust-vmm) based projects such as [cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) and [crosvm](https://github.com/google/crosvm).
+[QEMU](https://www.qemu.org/) is enabled for certain development use cases.
 In addition, we have also experimental, aarch64 demonstrated support for a KVM variant - [KVMS](https://github.com/jkrh/kvms) which adds security features to standard KVM.